explainers-by-googlers/fetch-retry/README.md

 ### Non-goals
 -   Guarantee `fetch()` delivery.
 This feature only aims to increase probability of delivery, the request can still fail when we reach our retry limit.
--   Retry automatically without explicit opt-in for the cases that are ok to retry
+-   Retry automatically without explicit opt-in for what cases that are ok to retry

 ## Proposed API